Miloš Vučević: Early life and career

 Miloš Vučević was born on 10 December 1974 in Novi Sad, SAP Vojvodina, SR Serbia, SFR Yugoslavia.
 His father, Zoran, was a lawyer and the president of the City Assembly of Novi Sad from 2004 to 2008 as a member of the Serbian Radical Party (SRS).
 He died in 2021.
 Vučević finished elementary school in Novi Sad and a gymnasium in Bački Petrovac.
-He then rolled into the Faculty of Law of the University of Novi Sad, where he graduated in 1999.
+He then enrolled in the Faculty of Law of the University of Novi Sad, where he graduated in 1999.

-After graduating from the Faculty of Law, Vučević worked as a lawyer up until 2012.
-Little is known about Vučević's political career before joining the Serbian Progressive Party (SNS) in 2008.
+After his graduation, Vučević worked as a lawyer up until 2012.
+Little is known about Vučević's political career before he joined the Serbian Progressive Party (SNS) in 2008.
 Nedim Sejdinović of the newspaper Vreme noted that according to some individuals, Vučević was initially a member of SRS, having joined the party due to their promotion of Greater Serbia.

 He was elected president of the Novi Sad branch of SNS in 2011.
 During this period, he established close connections with the Vučić family, particularly Aleksandar and Andrej.
 He led the faction opposing Igor Mirović.
 In the 2012 local elections, Vučević led the party to winning 16% of the popular vote in Novi Sad.
 Initially, the Democratic Party (DS) obtained a majority in the City Assembly and retained control of Novi Sad.
 Igor Pavličić of DS was elected mayor of Novi Sad, with Siniša Šević of the Socialist Party of Serbia (SPS) elected as his deputy.
 Pavličić's cabinet was also composed of the League of Social Democrats of Vojvodina (LSV).
 The constitutive session was boycotted by SNS, SRS, the Democratic Party of Serbia (DSS), and Dveri.

 After the 2012 Serbian parliamentary election, SNS, SPS, and United Regions of Serbia formed a government, ousting DS from power.
 Despite this, Pavličić said that the Novi Sad government would not change, believing that he has full support from SPS and LSV.
 On local level, SNS initiated successful no confidence votes, in which they toppled DS from power in cities such as Aranđelovac, Leskovac, and Užice, with the help of SPS.
 In September 2012, Pavličić alleged that SNS was trying to topple him from power.